surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - **Format** select the number format for the measure field.

-- **Previous value** select the alternative measure field, to calculate the difference of growth in widget.
+- **Previous Value** select the alternative measure field, to calculate the difference of growth in widget.

 - **Change** specify the conditions for selected measures such as difference, growth, none.

-- **Show growth** displays the growth rate of selected measures.
+- **Show Growth** displays the growth rate of selected measures.

 - **Title** specify widget title.